 Meet Pet Therapy Dog, Paisley, a Small Border Terrier with a Very Big Heart

-Paisley, a 20 pound Border Terrier who prefers to play with people over dog toys, and her owner Cindi Smith, who is a registered nurse and case manager for Liberty Hospice, enjoy going on their routine pet therapy visits together at Artman.
-Cindi who has been working for Liberty Hospice with her home base at Artman for over four years now, says that as a conscientious dog lover with a very busy work schedule, owning a dog would just not be fair to the animal if she had to leave her at home every single day.
+Paisley, a 20 pound Border Terrier who prefers to play with people over dog toys, and her owner Cindi Smith, who is a registered nurse and pet therapy volunteer, enjoy going on their routine pet therapy visits together at Artman.

-She brings so much light to the community not just for hospice patients, but for all of the residents here at Artman, and even staff.
+She brings so much light to the community and all of the residents here at Artman, even the staff.
 Everyone loves her here.

-A dog with slightly more fur and just as big of a heart, English Cream Golden Retriever, Daisy, and Liberty Hospice volunteer, Kim Campbell, bring a similar kind of happiness to residents at The Hearth.
+A dog with slightly more fur and just as big a heart, English Cream Golden Retriever, Daisy, and her owner, Kim Campbell, bring a similar kind of happiness to residents at The Hearth.

-Daisy’s owner, Kim, admits that she originally bought the adorable Golden Retriever for herself.
+Daisy’s owner and volunteer at The Hearth, Kim, admits that she originally bought the adorable Golden Retriever for herself.
 “I was diagnosed with rheumatoid arthritis in 2013.
 I got Daisy shortly after as a way for me to stay active and get out on days I really didn’t feel like it, or days I just didn’t feel well,” Kim explains.

 Kim started Daisy in obedience classes as soon as she could.
 At just 10 weeks old, Daisy passed the beginner, intermediate, and advanced puppy training classes with ease.